stamatispetalas/stamatispetalas.github.io/_pages/about.md

 I'm Stamatis, a postdoc Researcher in Physical Oceanography at Democritus University of Thrace (DUTH), in Xanthi.
 My affiliation is with the [Department of Environmental Engineering](https://env.duth.gr/en/) and the [Laboratory of Ecological Engineering & Technology](https://env.duth.gr/en/laboratories/lab5/).

-This world is full of things to discover
+The discovery of how things work in the physical work is fascinating to me

-On this site, I'm sharing my interests, passions and creative endeavours, regarding both my academic life and some of my extra-curricular activities.
+On this site, I'm sharing my interests, passions and creative endeavors, regarding both my academic life and some of my extra-curricular activities.
 Have a look around!